 Hybrid Hybrid Water Heaters

-Should I Repair or Replace ?
+Should I Repair or Replace My Water Heater ?

 Here's a list to help make the difficult decision of when to repair or replace